Konkomba language: Lower-case letters

 a, b, (c), ch, d, e, f, g, gb, i, j, k, kp, l, m, n, ny, ŋ, ŋm, o, ɔ, p, r, s, t, u, w, y.

-The orthography follows that used in the literature currently in print in Likpakpaln.
+The orthography follows that used in the literature currently in print in Likpakpaanl.
 Under the current convention, long and short vowels are distinguished by the use of single and double letters respectively. (e.g. a, aa).
 Tone is not marked, but where two words contrast only in tone and the context is unlikely to indicate a distinction in meaning, an "h" is added after the vowel in one of the words (e.g. upii – woman, upiih – sheep).

 Certain variations that may occur in the a given speaker's speech.
 For example, sometimes a speaker may use the /r/ sound and sometimes the /l/ sound.
 Also, there may be variations between one speaker and another within the same village (e.g. some use the plural tiib and some teeb).
 This is, however, at the phonological level and does not affect semantic interpretation.

 The letter c outside the digraph ch is listed by GILLBT's Likpakpaani Dictionary, but not in other sources.